vicentebolea/virtual-thermostat/README.md

 1. **Smart plug not responding**: Check network connectivity and IP address
 2. **Temperature file not found**: Verify temp_file path in configuration
 3. **Web interface not loading**: Check port availability and firewall settings
-4. **DHT11 sensor errors**: Check GPIO pin connections and permissions
+4. **DHT11 sensor errors**: Check GPIO pin connections, permissions, and ensure using supported pins (4, 17, 18, 22, 23, 24, 25, 27)
+5. **CircuitPython warnings**: Generic platform warnings are normal on non-Raspberry Pi systems when using simulation mode

 ### Logging